NVIDIA/aistore/cli/resources/bucket.md

 ## Bucket

-The CLI allows for users to interact with [buckets](../../docs/bucket.md) in the AIS cluster.
+The CLI allows users to interact with [buckets](../../docs/bucket.md) in the AIS cluster.

 ## Command List